whiteWolfx99/rubyOppSchool/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)

-# 📖 OOP school library: set up associations <a name="about-project"></a>
+# 📖 OOP school library: add basic UI <a name="about-project"></a>

-**OOP school library: set up associations** Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+**OOP school library: add basic UI** In this project, you will create a form of UI for your school library app.
+This way it can be invoked as an executable and not something you use in IRB exclusively.

 ## 🛠 Built With <a name="built-with"></a>